gbousqu/create_html_from_gdoc/README.md

-# Google Docs to HTML Site Generator
+# Create HTML page from gdoc

 A web application that converts Google Docs documents into standalone HTML websites with proper styling, navigation, and embedded content.